Table of contents

 Securiti makes sense when privacy operations are tightly tied to data security, data governance, and AI risk.
 It is especially relevant for security and data teams that want sensitive-data intelligence, consent, DSR, and breach workflows connected to broader data controls.

-Securiti’s Consent Management Platform page describes first-party and third-party consent lifecycle management, privacy notice workflows, mobile app consent, preference centers, and real-time dashboards.
-Its Individual Data Rights page describes customizable request forms, identity verification, robotic assistance, data linking, reports, secure exchange, and audit logs.
+Its consent coverage includes first-party and third-party consent lifecycle management, privacy notice workflows, mobile app consent, preference centers, and real-time dashboards.
+Its individual-rights coverage includes customizable request forms, identity verification, robotic assistance, data linking, reports, secure exchange, and audit logs.

 Key features: